-Child Tax Credit for 2019
+Child Tax Credit for Tax Year 2019

 The Child Tax Credit or CTC is intended to help offset the tremendous costs of raising a child or children.
-It is a partially refundable tax credit if you had an earned income of at least $2,500.
-If you qualify, the credit can be worth up to $2,000 per child for Tax Years 2018-2025 (in 2017 and earlier Tax Years, the credit amount was $1,000).
+It is a partially refundable tax credit if you had an earned income of at least $2,500 for 2019.
+If you qualify, the credit can be worth up to $2,000 per child for Tax Years 2018-2020 (in 2017 and earlier Tax Years, the credit amount was $1,000).
 In most cases, a tax credit is better than a tax deduction.
 A credit directly reduces your tax bill dollar-for-dollar, but a deduction only reduces your taxable income.

 It's easier on your current year tax return as the eFile.com Tax App will do all the work for you.
-Start and eFile your 2020 Tax Return on eFile.com.
-The eFile app will not only select the correct tax forms for you based on your tax answers, it will also \calculate your 2020 Child Tax Credit amount for you.
+Start and eFile your current year tax return on eFile.com.
+The eFile app will not only select the correct tax forms for you based on your answers, it will also calculate your Child Tax Credit amount for you.
 You can file your current year return online regardless of when you file your 2019 Return.

 If your taxes owed are reduced to $0 and you still have some Child Tax Credit left over, you may be able to receive some or all of it as a tax refund by claiming the Additional Child Tax Credit - see below.
 Be aware that the maximum refundable portion of the credit is $1,400 (equal to 15% of earned income above $2,500).
 Therefore, if you tax is $0 and your total earned income is at least $2,500, you can claim the refundable part of the credit.